willfurnass/sheffield_hpc/hpc/scheduler/index.rst

 Tips for using pre-emptable jobs:

 * Ensure that you're able to reliably re-submit your pre-emptable job if it is pre-empted before completion.
 A common way of doing this is to write out state/progress information periodically whilst the job is running.
-* However, don't write out state/progress information too frequently otherwise you may be limited by the speed with which the job can write to disk.
+* Select a sensible frequency for writing out state/progress information or you may cause poor performance due to storage write speed limits.

 Monitoring running Jobs
 ^^^^^^^^^^^^^^^^^^^^^^^